dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 ## Caveats supported by dCache

-Recall how dCache supports caveats with the structure `KEY:VALUE`. dCache will reject any macaroon that contains a caveats that is not of the form `KEY:VALUE`.
+Recall how dCache supports caveats with the structure `KEY:VALUE`. dCache will reject any macaroon that contains a caveat that is not of the form `KEY:VALUE`.

 The allowed key values are: `root`, `home`, `path`, `before`, `ip`, `id`, `iid` and `activity`.
-If a macaroon contains any caveats with a different key then dCache will reject that macaroon.
+If a macaroon contains any caveats with a different key, dCache will reject that macaroon.

 Some of these caveat keys must appear only once.
 A macaroon that contains multiple caveats with that key is invalid and will be